LANCASTER FAMILY YMCA MISSION PRIORITY

 76 people participated in the CaRE program across all YMCA branches.
 Offered at no cost to the participant and a support friend.

 Participants from the September 2011 through January 2017 CaRE classes reported a 76% improvement in their functional activity and an 89% improvement in endurance.

-In 2018, the CaRE program will transition to LIVESTRONG at the YMCA which provides access to additional tools to support cancer survivors while still offering a holistic curriculum similar to CaRE.
-We are pleased to continue working with Penn Medicine/Lancaster General Health as LIVESTRONG at the YMCA will be offered with their support.
+In 2018, the CaRE program transitioned to LIVESTRONG at the YMCA which provides access to additional tools to support cancer survivors while still offering a holistic curriculum similar to CaRE.
+We are pleased to continue working with Penn Medicine/Lancaster General Health as LIVESTRONG at the YMCA is offered with their support.

 1 in 3 American adults has prediabetes.**